 How long can this go on for?

 In late November 2018, polls showed that the movement had widespread support in France.
 But that is no longer the case as a majority of the French want the demonstrations to stop.
-I’m no expert on this topic, but as a distant observer that walked along the Gilets Jaunes twice, it’s hard to imagine that the end is anywhere close:
+I’m no expert on this topic, but as a distant observer that walked along the Gilets Jaunes twice, it’s hard to imagine that the end is anywhere in sight: